tritemio/manta_manu/ES_formulas.md

 In ALEX we have two alternation periods \(D_{ex}\) and \(A_{ex}\) (respectively D or A excitation) and two (D and A) detectors.
-This results four basic photon streams:
+This results in four basic photon streams:
 \(F_{DexDem}, F_{DexAem}, F_{AexDem}, F_{AexAem}\).
 The \(F_{AexDem}\) stream only contains background because there is no fluorescent emission in the D